Insurance Loyalty Penalty: Why Staying With Your Insurer Costs More

 • Reduced competitive pressure — The longer you stay, the less your insurer worries about losing you.

-• Algorithmic pricing adjustments — Price optimization models continuously recalibrate what you'll tolerate.
+• Algorithmic pricing adjustments — Price optimization models continuously recalibrate what you'll tolerate using real-time data on customer behavior and market conditions.

 The key insight is that even when some of these increases are legitimate, loyal customers tend to absorb more of them than new customers do.
 New shoppers get to start fresh with the most competitive market rates available.